pydata/pydata-sphinx-theme/docs/user_guide/styling.rst

 used to quickly control behavior and display across your documentation.

-These are based on top of the basic `Bootstrap CSS variables <https://getbootstrap.com/docs/4.0/getting-started/theming/#css-variables>`_ extended with some theme specific variables.
+These are based on top of the basic `Bootstrap CSS variables <https://getbootstrap.com/docs/4.0/getting-started/theming/#css-variables>`_ extended with some theme-specific variables.

-base variables
+Base variables
 --------------

-In order to change a variable, follow these steps:
+Follow these steps to update the base variables:

 1. :ref:`Add a custom CSS stylesheet <custom-css>`.
 This is where we'll configure the variables.
 2. Underneath a ``html`` section, add the variables you wish to update.
-For example, to update the base font size, you might add this to ``custom.css``:
+For example, to change the base font size you would add the following to your ``custom.css`` file :

    .. code-block:: css